mahyuddin/pharostesbed/Proteus3/Traxxas/MCU/README.txt

 This directory contains various firmwares that can be installed on this processor.

+ - Driver_v1: The first version of the driver.
+It includes a simple test Python script that causes the robot to move forward at 1m/s and 0 degree steering angle.

  - EncoderTest: spins the wheel slowly while sending the encoder values over the serial port.
 Be sure to the rear wheels are elevated when running this!